About this book

 About the author

-Mary (Lady) Teviot is an internationally known expert on family history research.
+Lady (Mary) Teviot is an internationally known expert on family history research.
 She was President of the Federation of Family History Societies from 2001 to 2011 and is now a lifetime Vice-President.
-She is also Chairman of the Friends of East Sussex Record Office and a Member of the Council of the British Records Association.
-She has served as a member of the British Records Association, and has featured in the very successful second and third series of ‘Heir Hunters’ on BBC1 television.
+She is also Chairman of the Friends of the Keep Archives in Brighton, and she is a member of the Council of the British Records Association.

-Her company is Census Searches Ltd, a professional genealogical research firm which undertakes research into family history, probate and media research.
-She also undertakes lecture tours each year in Canada and Australia, and has also toured South Africa, USA and New Zealand.
-In 1965 Mary Teviot married the Honourable Charles John Kerr, who three years later succeeded his father as Baron Teviot in the House of Lords.
+Lady Teviot has featured in several of the very successful ‘Heir Hunters’ series on BBC1 television.
+Her company is Census Searches Ltd, a professional genealogical research firm which provides research into family history, probate and media research.
+Lady Teviot also undertakes lecture tours in Canada and Australia, and has also toured South Africa, USA and New Zealand.
+In 1965 Lady Teviot married the Honourable Charles John Kerr, who three years later succeeded his father as Baron Teviot in the House of Lords.